Huulamnguyen/100daysDevOps/README.md

 - Container is a way to package application with all the necessary dependencies and configuration
 - It is a portable artifact, easily to shared and moved around
 - Containers make development and deployment more efficient.

+#### 2 - Container vs Image <a name="container-vs-image"></a>
+- Docker Image is a package which is an artifact can be moved around
+- Docker Container is the environment created from the artifact (running on a machine)